ResearchObject/workflow-run-crate/docs/profiles/0.1-DRAFT/process_run_crate.md

   <tr>
    <td>actionStatus</td>
    <td>MAY</td>
    <td>SHOULD be <a href="https://schema.org/CompletedActionStatus">CompletedActionStatus</a> if the process completed successfully or <a href="https://schema.org/FailedActionStatus">FailedActionStatus</a> if there was an error that prevented the process from achieving its intended result.
-In the latter case, consumers should be prepared for the absence of any dependend actions in the metadata.
+In the latter case, consumers should be prepared for the absence of any dependent actions in the metadata.
 If this attribute is not specified, consumers should assume that the process completed successfully.</td>
   </tr>

   <tr>